kframework/ewasm-semantics/driver.md

 Running smart contracts
 -----------------------

-Execution of Ethereum code is always triggered by a sinlge transaction.
+Execution of Ethereum code is always triggered by a single transaction.
-To test and query the blockchain state, we also allow direct client calls in the fomr of EEIMethods.
+To test and query the blockchain state, we also allow direct client calls in the form of EEIMethods.

 ```k
     syntax Stmt ::= EthereumCommand